 Ensuring Compliance with Community Guidelines

-Reviewing user-generated content, including text, images, videos, and audio, to ensure it complies with community guidelines, terms of service, and legal requirements.
+Reviewing user-generated content, including text, images, videos, and audio, to confirm compliance with community guidelines, terms of service, and legal requirements.
+This work covers image moderation, video moderation, audio moderation, and increasingly live-stream moderation across different platforms and formats.

 Upholding Platform Policies and Legal Requirements